observatorium/observatorium/docs/usage/getting-started.md

 * [Observatorium](https://github.com/observatorium/observatorium) is primarily defined in [Jsonnet](https://jsonnet.org/), which allows great flexibility and reusability.
 The main configuration resources are stored in [components](https://github.com/observatorium/observatorium/tree/main/configuration/components) directory, and they import further official resources like [kube-thanos](https://github.com/thanos-io/kube-thanos).
 Some Examples:
   * You can see examples of how it can be used in different variations/environments [here](https://github.com/observatorium/observatorium/tree/main/configuration/examples).
-  * Our [Red Hat Observability Service](https://github.com/rhobs/configuration) is also build on Observatorium.
+  * Our [Red Hat Observability Service](https://github.com/rhobs/configuration) is also built on Observatorium.

 * We are aware that not everybody speaks Jsonnet, and not everybody has their own GitOps pipeline, so we designed alternative deployments based on the main Jsonnet resources.
 [Operator](https://github.com/observatorium/operator) project delivers Kubernetes plain Operator that operates Observatorium.